 I don’t like farming games.
 There, I’ve said it.
 At least not the farm simulation types of games similar to Farmville.
-They’re unimaginative, they’ve been done over and over again and, frankly, they’re boring.
+They are unimaginative, they have been done over and over again and, frankly, they’re boring.
 So, you might be asking, why did I play Farm For Your Life this week and why am I even bothering writing a review on it?

 Simple.
 As farm simulation games go, Farm For Your Life is actually quite a good one.
 Add in the ‘survive the zombie apocalypse’ feature that the game has and it becomes pretty great.
 It’s also a game that you become addicted to incredibly fast — if you get through the first hour of gaming, that is.